kenanpelit/nsticky/README.md

-nsticky stage add <window_id>           # Move a sticky window to the "stage" workspace nsticky stage remove <window_id>        # Move a staged window back to the current workspace nsticky stage toggle-active             # Toggle stage state of the active window (if in sticky, moves to stage; if in stage, moves back) nsticky stage add-all                   # Move all sticky windows to the "stage" workspace nsticky stage remove-all                # Move all staged windows back to the current workspace
+nsticky stage add <window_id>           # Move a sticky window to the "stage" workspace nsticky stage remove <window_id>        # Move a staged window back to the current workspace nsticky stage toggle-active             # Toggle stage state of the active window (if in sticky, moves to stage; if in stage, moves back) nsticky stage toggle-appid <appid>        # Move window with app ID to stage (if sticky) or back to current workspace (if staged) nsticky stage toggle-title <title>        # Move window with title to stage (if sticky) or back to current workspace (if staged) nsticky stage add-all                   # Move all sticky windows to the "stage" workspace nsticky stage remove-all                # Move all staged windows back to the current workspace
 ```